hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 or bad idea in general", and not at the stage of "your processing steps are broken" or, worse "you mispelled misspelled".]

+## Purpose of this document

 [There are other ways to implement what is described below, but I wanted to pick a more novel idea to promote wider thinking than "use an RBL like pointer" or "use a HTTPS header for just DOH because that's really what triggered the filtering discussions in the first place."]

+Right now, the DNS ecosystem is being used in a multitude of ways that are intricately bound together based on its evolution over time.
+One significant issue that has arisen is under the proposed deployment models for {{?DOH=RFC8484}} in which Applications Doing DNS (in the ADD pseudo-WG) may bypass traditional DNS resolvers within ISPs, alleviating those ISPs from offering protection services through DNS filtering.
+DNS resolvers are thus acting as both a DNS resolution service, as originally intended, and as a control point by offering filtering (and rewriting) services on behalf of the client, the ISP, and policies imposed by enterprises/organizations and governments.

+This document is an attempt to see if those two roles can be severed some, so users in an {{DOH}} world can select filtering policies that best suit their access requirements.
+It specifically does not allow for rewriting but only for filtering.

+There are many other ways such a policy transmission feature could be implemented.
+DNS real-time blacklist (DNSRBL) like techniques could be used, ISPs could publish policy pointers under the DNS reverse tree, clients could publish policies within HTTP headers (limiting its use to just DoH), ...
+I selected the one below as the "most out of the box" to promote thinking, not because I expect it to be the best option.
+Specifically, I have doubts that public large scale DoH providers will want to memorize large numbers of published policy lists (and hence, DNSRBL may be the best choice).

+## Real Introduction

 DNS today provides a distributed name resolution database that serves as the basis for many technologies, and is the starting point for